 A student who questions whether the practicum site offers opportunities or a climate appropriate for their learning should bring these concerns to the attention of the field instructor and practicum instructor.
 All parties involved should make a good-faith effort to develop a remediation plan to improve the situation.
-If this fails and the student still wishes to leave the agency a request to terminate practicum form should be submitted to the practicum seminar instructor and field coordinator as soon as possible.
+If this fails and the student still wishes to leave the agency a request to terminate practicum form should be submitted to the practicum seminar instructor and Director of Field Education as soon as possible.
 The policy of the social work program is the student should work out any unmet needs, concerns or problems at the practicum site whenever possible as this will often build problem-solving skills.
-The student remains responsible for any client assignments and may not terminate with practicum until given permission in writing by the field coordinator.
+The student remains responsible for any client assignments and may not terminate with practicum until given permission in writing by the Director of Field Education.